-This evening’s event is part of the exhibition ‘Into the Unknown’ on view at Ludlow 38 through April 11.
-The films by António Cunha Telles and João Dias we are introducing tonight, portray ‘Servico de Apoio Ambulatorio Local’ (Mobile Service for Local Support or SAAL) a radical experiment in participatory architecture in Portugal from the time after the carnation revolution in April 1974.
+This evening’s event is part of the exhibition Into the Unknown on view at Ludlow 38 through April 11.
+The films by António Cunha Telles and João Dias we are introducing tonight portray the “Serviço de Apoio Ambulatório Local” (SAAL, Mobile Service for Local Support), a radical experiment in participatory architecture in Portugal from the time after the carnation revolution of April 1974.

-João Dias is a Portuguese film director author of “As Operações SAAL” which won the MIDAS prize at DocLisboa 2008.
-He is the author of documentaries and a short fiction film for Dance Company Clara Andermatt and is currently preparing a documentary on tourism in the south of Portugal.
+João Dias is a Portuguese filmmaker and the director of As Operações SAAL (2007), which won the MIDAS prize at DocLisboa 2008.
+He is the author of documentaries and a short fiction film for the Dance Company Clara Andermatt and is currently preparing a documentary on tourism in the south of Portugal.